 Ongoing excavation continues to turn up major pieces.
 Just west of the temple, a monolithic stone carved with the image of Tlaltecuhtli, the goddess of earth fertility, was unearthed in October 2006 and is now prominently displayed on the museum's 1st floor.

 Another key find was made in 2011 when a ceremonial platform dating from 1469 was uncovered.
 Based on historical documents, archaeologists believe the 15m structure was used to cremate Aztec rulers.
 A recent dig also turned up what archaeologists believe is the trunk of a sacred tree found at a newly discovered burial site at the foot of the temple.
-Now more than ever, researchers feel they are inching closer to the first discovery of an Aztec emperor’s tomb.
+Then in 2017 a tower of over 650 human skulls 6m in diameter was found nearby, believed to be Huey Tzompantli, mentioned by Spanish conquistadors but undiscovered until now.
+Most surprisingly, the remains of the sacrificed included women and children.